Edelweiss (song)

 "Edelweiss" is a show tune from the 1959 Rodgers and Hammerstein musical The Sound of Music.
-It is named after the edelweiss, (Leontopodium nivale), a white flower found high in the Alps.
+It is named after the edelweiss (Leontopodium nivale), a white flower found high in the Alps.
 The song was created for the 1959 Broadway production of The Sound of Music, as a song for the character Captain Georg von Trapp.
-In the musical, Captain von Trapp and his family sing this song during the concert near the end of Act II.
-It is a statement of Austrian patriotism in the face of the pressure put upon him to join the navy of Nazi Germany following the Anschluss (Nazi annexation of their homeland).
+In the stage musical and its 1965 film adaptation, Captain von Trapp and his family sing this song during the concert near the end of Act II, as well as a statement of Austrian patriotism in the face of the pressure put upon him to join the navy of Nazi Germany following the Anschluss (German annexation of Austria).
 It is also Captain von Trapp's subliminal goodbye to his beloved homeland, using the flower as a symbol of his loyalty to Austria.
-In the 1965 film adaptation, the song is also sung by the Captain earlier in the film when he rediscovers music with his children.
+In the film version, the song is additionally sung by the Captain earlier in the film when he rediscovers music with his children.

-This was the final song of Rodgers and Hammerstein's musical collaboration as well as the last song written by Oscar Hammerstein II, who died in August 1960.
+This was the final song of Rodgers and Hammerstein's musical collaboration as well as the last lyric written by Oscar Hammerstein II, who died in August 1960.

 Writing

 While The Sound of Music was in tryouts in Boston, Richard Rodgers felt Captain von Trapp should have a song with which he would bid farewell to the Austria he knew and loved.
 Rodgers and Oscar Hammerstein II decided to write an extra song that von Trapp would sing in the festival concert sequence towards the end of the show.
-As they were writing it, they felt this song could also use the guitar-playing and folk-singing talents of Theodore Bikel, who had been cast as the Captain.
-The Lindsay and Crouse script provides the metaphor of the simple edelweiss wildflower as a symbol of the Austria that Captain von Trapp, Maria, and their children knew would live on, in their hearts, despite the Nazi annexation of their homeland.
+As they were writing it, they remembered that Theodore Bikel, who had been cast as Captain von Trapp, was also a guitar-playing folksinger.
+They felt he could display that talent when performing the song.
+The Lindsay and Crouse script provides the metaphor of the simple edelweiss wildflower (Leontopodium nivale) as a symbol of the Austria that Captain von Trapp, Maria, and their children knew would live on in their hearts, despite the German annexation of Austria.
 The metaphor of this song builds on an earlier scene when Gretl presents a bouquet of edelweiss flowers to Baroness Elsa Schräder, during the latter's visit to the von Trapp household.

 Rodgers provided a simple, yet haunting and affecting, waltz-time melody, to the simple Italian style ritornello lyric that Hammerstein wrote about the appearance of the edelweiss flower.
 "Edelweiss" turned out to be one of the most beloved songs in the musical, as well as one of the best-loved songs by Rodgers and Hammerstein.

-"Edelweiss" is the last song Rodgers and Hammerstein wrote together; Hammerstein was suffering from stomach cancer, which took his life nine months after The Sound of Music opened on Broadway.
+"Edelweiss" is the last song Rodgers and Hammerstein wrote together; Hammerstein was already suffering from stomach cancer, which took his life nine months after The Sound of Music opened on Broadway.